 Theseus and the Minotaur Lesson Plan, Guided Reading Script and Quiz

-Each 'package' consists of guided reading script (6 speakers) plus lesson plan and quiz/reading comprehension; and accommodate both small group and all class engagement.
+Theseus and the Minotaur, each ‘package’ consists of the guided reading script (6 speakers) plus lesson plan and quiz/reading comprehension, and accommodate both small group and all class engagement.
 As explained in the lesson plan, whilst a group of six speakers read the script, the rest of the class (divided into teams) has to follow in order to answer questions that follow.
-There are also some ideas for follow up discussion, time permitting.
+There are also some ideas for follow up and discussion, time permitting.

-This script, along with four others (Odysseus and the Cyclops, The Gorgon's Head, Pandora's Box and The Tale of Two Spinners) is available as one product - The Ancient Greek Myths Guided Reading Scripts.
+This script along with four others (The Gorgon’s Head, Odysseus and the Cyclops, Pandora’s Box and The Tale of Two Spinners) is available as one product – The Ancient Greek Myths Guided Reading Scripts – for £14.99.
 These scripts are also available separately as guided reading scripts, lesson plans and quizzes.

 Pasiphae: This is a tale of two cities.